Fairytale ending hides tragedy of author's childhood loss

 Mark Oliver, Director of Decorative Arts at Bonhams, said of the work, "Very few castings of this bronze are known and it is rare for an example to come to auction in such good condition.
 I anticipate a lot of interest from collectors of period child studies as well as fans of this iconic Barrie creation".

 J.M Barrie, the author of Peter Pan: The Boy who Wouldn't Grow Up, was the ninth of ten children and was born in as small town near Dundee, Scotland in 1860.
-When the author was six years old, his older brother David (supposedly their mother's favorite) died in an ice-skating accident two days before his fourteenth birthday.
+When the author was six years old, his older brother David (supposedly their mother's favourite) died in an ice-skating accident two days before his fourteenth birthday.
 The devastated Mrs Barrie took comfort in the fact that David would remain a child in her memory, never to grow up and leave her.
 Barrie tried to fill his brother's place, wearing David's clothes and whistling his tunes.
 It has been suggested that Peter Pan's character was based on the author's ageless brother.

 In later life, Barrie had a close relationship with the Llewellyn Davies family whose five sons were named George, John, Peter, Michael and Nicholas.
 Barrie first met George, John and baby Peter with their nanny while walking his Saint Bernard dog in London's Kensington gardens.
 It is said that Barrie entertained the eldest children with stories that their baby brother, Peter, could fly.